jijeshmohan/photo_album/README.md

+# Photo Album
-Photo album created using node.js and node-gallery
+This web application created using node.js and node-gallery